perrygoy/hubot-randomquote/README.md

     > OK, stricken!
 Total quotes remaining: 0

 ## Commands

 * hubot addquote {quote} [by {user}] - adds the given quote to betsbot, crediting the user, or anonymously if no user is given.
 * hubot removequote {number} - quotes are labeled with a number.
 If you want to remove a quote, you can do so using that number.
 * hubot quote - get a random quote!

 Uses hubot-brain to keep track of the quotes.

+## Configuration

+You can set the maximum length for the quotes stored by hubot using the environment variable `HUBOT_RANDOMQUOTE_LENGTH`.
+The default is 140.

 ## Add it to your hubot!